 on $M^7 = S^1 \times X^6$.

-As we did in \S \ref{subsect-evolution-eqns-flow}, we note that the terms involving $\omega$ and $\Omega$ in both cases are similar.
+As they were in \S \ref{subsect-evolution-eqns-flow}, the terms involving $\omega$ and $\Omega$ in both equations are similar.
 We again work on both cases simultaneously, letting $h$ denote either the metric $g_4$ on $X^4$ or the metric $g_6$ on $X^6$.